Cyber Monday shoppers expected to set a record on the year's biggest day for online shopping

 The National Retail Federation expects holiday shoppers to spend more this year both in stores and online than last year.
 But the pace of spending growth will slow slightly, the trade group said, growing 2.5% to 3.5% — compared to 3.9% in 2023.

-A clear sense of consumer spending patterns during the holiday season won’t emerge until the government releases sales data for the period, though preliminary data from other sources shows some encouraging signs for retailers.
+A clear sense of consumer spending patterns during the holiday season won’t emerge until the government releases sales data for the period.
+But some preliminary data from other sources shows some encouraging signs for retailers.

+Vivek Pandya, lead analyst at Adobe Digital Insights, notes that discounts from Thanksgiving onward have “exceeded expectations” — and online spending throughout Cyber Week is on track to cross a record $40 billion mark combined.

 U.S. shoppers spent $10.8 billion online on Black Friday, a 10.2% increase over last year, according to Adobe Analytics.
 That’s also more than double what consumers spent in 2017, when Black Friday pulled in roughly $5 billion in online sales.
 Consumers also spent a record $6.1 billion online on Thanksgiving Day, Adobe said.

-Software company Salesforce, which also tracks online shopping, estimated that Black Friday online sales totaled $17.5 billion in the U.S. and $74.4 billion globally.
+Meanwhile, software company Salesforce, which also tracks online shopping, estimated that Black Friday online sales totaled $17.5 billion in the U.S. and $74.4 billion globally.
+And Mastercard SpendingPulse, which tracks in-person and online spending, reported that overall Black Friday sales excluding automotive rose 3.4% from a year ago.
+The retail sales indicator, which is not adjusted for inflation, showed online sales jumped by double-digits while in-store purchase rose a modest 0.7%.

 E-commerce platform Shopify said its merchants raked in a record $5 billion in sales worldwide on Black Friday.
 At its peak, sales reached $4.6 million per minute — with top categories by volume including clothing, cosmetics and fitness products, according to the Canadian company.